-In Matthew 11:28–29, he found Jesus pleading with his people, “Come unto me all you that labor and are heavy laden, and I will give you REST.
-Take of my yoke and learn of me, for I am meek and lowly in heart, and you will find REST for your souls.”
-Then he read from Isaiah 28:11–12, “For with stammering lips and another tongue will He speak unto this people.
-To whom He said, ‘THIS IS THE REST wherewith you may cause the weary to REST, and this is the Refreshing,’ yet they would not hear.”
+In Matthew 11:28–29, he found Jesus pleading with his people, “Come to me, all who labor and are heavily laden, and I will give you rest!
+Take my yoke upon you, and learn from me, for I am meek and lowly in heart, and you will find REST for your souls.”
+Then he turned to Isaiah 28:11–12 and read, “He will speak to this people with stammering lips and another tongue, to whom He said, ‘THIS IS THE REST with which you will cause the weary one to REST’, and ‘This is the refreshing.’ ”

 Speaking in tongues is an essential part of the reason Jesus suffered and died, for it is the sign that we have entered into the rest which Jesus purchased for our souls.
 How can it not be of God?
 Is it not clear that only those who have repented and have received the holy Ghost with the evidence of speaking in tongues have found this rest which God promised to His people?

 In his list of a few gifts of the Spirit (1Cor.
 12), Paul mentions the gift of “diverse tongues.”
 This is not the same thing as speaking in tongues when one receives, or is baptized with, the Spirit.
 That gift is an added measure, a deeper walk in the Spirit, for those who already speak in tongues, just as the “gift of faith” is for those who already have faith.
 It should be noted that Paul never says that “speaking in tongues is a gift.”
 He knew better.
 The gift is “diverse tongues”.
 Multitudes have received the baptism of the Spirit and speak in tongues, but only a few have received the gift of diverse tongues.